Atopic Dermatitis (Eczema)

 The cause of atopic dermatitis isn't clear.
 Most people who have it have a personal or family history of allergies.
 The skin inflammation that causes the atopic dermatitis rash is considered a type of allergic response.
 It can be triggered by allergens, harsh soaps, temperature changes, stress, and excessive washing.

 What are the symptoms?

-A doctor can usually tell if you have atopic dermatitis by doing a physical exam and asking questions about your health.
+A doctor can usually tell if you have atopic dermatitis by doing an exam and asking questions about your health.
 Your doctor may recommend allergy testing.
 If a specific allergen is triggering your atopic dermatitis, you and your doctor will discuss how to remove it from your diet or environment.

 Health Tools help you make wise health decisions or take action to improve your health.

 Things that trigger a flare-up of atopic dermatitis